 The success of these activities was driven by the creative expertise of artists skilled in graphic design, performance, video, painting, public art, writing and photography.
 Over a two year period, The Womxn Project created highly visible and impactful artivist programs and interventions at the Rhode Island State House and across the state, including The Community Petition Quilt, performative readings, group actions with dynamic visuals, colorful letter writing campaigns, interactive photo petitions, music, singing and collaborative art making.
 The Womxn Project used the arts alongside direct political action to achieve concrete legislative victory.

 The RPA was signed into law in Rhode Island in 2019.
 The passage of the RPA was a motivating accomplishment, leading the artist members of The Womxn Project to form The Womxn Project Education Fund, a 501(c)3 nonprofit arts organization that would harness the creative energy used to pass the RPA to work toward progressive social and cultural change across Rhode Island.
-The Womxn Project (501(c)4) continues to strategize around legislation that supports women’s access to reproductive healthcare, while the Womxn Project Education Fund (501(c)3) is focused on using the arts as a tool for disrupting, educating, and advocating for broader social and cultural change.
+The Womxn Project (501(c)4) continues to strategize around legislation that supports access to reproductive healthcare, while the Womxn Project Education Fund (501(c)3) is focused on using the arts as a tool for disrupting, educating, and advocating for broader social and cultural change.
 The two organizations work independently and in partnership, with a shared goal of making Rhode Island a more just and equitable state.